Vanishing of Invariant 2-Jet Differentials and Improved Hyperbolicity Degree Bounds in Dimension Two: Introduction

 \item For \(d = 13\),

 \item For \(d = 12\),

 \end{itemize} \end{thm}

-We will explain the standard notation of Nevanlinna theory in Section~\ref{Nevanlinna theory notation}.
-Let us mention a related result~\cite[Proposition~4.8]{Campana-Darondeau-Rousseau2020} due to Campana, Darondeau, and Rousseau that every entire curve ramifying over a smooth curve of degree \(d \geqslant 12\) with sufficiently high order must satisfy an algebraic differential equation of order \(2\).
-Here Theorem~\ref{SMT for curves of d geqslant 12} provides a quantitative Nevanlinna-theoretic estimate valid for any entire curve.
-The proof of Theorem~\ref{SMT for curves of d geqslant 12} follows the strategy introduced in our previous work~\cite{Hou-Huynh-Merker-Xie2025} and will be given in Section~\ref{subsect:SMT}.
+We recall the standard notation of Nevanlinna theory in Section~\ref{Nevanlinna theory notation}.
+A related result due to Campana, Darondeau, and Rousseau~\cite[Proposition~4.8]{Campana-Darondeau-Rousseau2020} shows that every entire curve ramifying over a smooth curve of degree $d \geqslant 12$ with sufficiently high order must satisfy an algebraic differential equation of order $2$.
+Here Theorem~\ref{SMT for curves of d geqslant 12} provides a quantitative estimate in Nevanlinna theory, valid for any entire curve.
+Its proof follows the strategy introduced in our previous work~\cite{Hou-Huynh-Merker-Xie2025} and is given in Section~\ref{subsect:SMT} (see also Remark~\ref{smt for degree 11} for the case $d = 11$).